songyang0603/songyang0603/README.md

 I love running 🏃‍♀️, traveling ✈️,and reading📘.

-If you want to know more about me, feel free to click on [curriculum vitae](https://songyang0603.github.io/cv/%E9%AB%98%E9%A2%82%E6%89%AC.pdf).
+If you want to know more about me, feel free to click on [my curriculum vitae](https://songyang0603.github.io/cv/%E9%AB%98%E9%A2%82%E6%89%AC.pdf).

 Let's passionate!
 ## Get in touch